Talk of stress seems to be everywhere these days. But why?

 Of course, this is a very good response to have.
 You want to be prepared if you encounter someone chasing you down the street!

 But let's face it: most people aren't chased down the street.
 This isn't a major source of stress for most of us in the modern age.
-What are the major sources of stress are things like being late for work, forgetting to do an important school assignment, overdrawing your checking account, or getting a bad employee review at work.
+The major sources of stress these days are things like being late for work, forgetting to do an important school assignment, overdrawing your checking account, or getting a bad employee review at work.

 Sure, these are challenging situations.
 No one wants to pay an overdraft fee or forget an assignment.
 But the point is, they aren't life-threatening, and because of this, they don't necessitate the fight or flight stress response.
 Unfortunately, situations like these that are relatively minor do elicit the fight or flight stress response in many of us.
 Our nervous systems simply go on autopilot in an effort to get some stress relief.